-The two statistics courses and the last ACT SCI 654 Regression and Time Series for Business Analytics or ACT SCI 655 Health Analytics (as a group of 3 courses) also fulfill the business analytics requirement found in the BBA Business Prep Requirements.
+The two statistics courses and the last ACT SCI 654 Regression and Time Series for Actuaries or ACT SCI 655 Health Analytics (as a group of 3 courses) also fulfill the business analytics requirement found in the BBA Business Prep Requirements.

 |MATH 234||Calculus--Functions of Several Variables||4|

 |R M I 300||Principles of Risk Management||3|

 |COMP SCI 200||Programming I||3|

 Students are encouraged to take MATH 234 Calculus--Functions of Several Variables before taking probability (MATH/STAT 431 Introduction to the Theory of Probability, STAT/MATH 309 Introduction to Probability and Mathematical Statistics I , or STAT 311 Introduction to Theory and Methods of Mathematical Statistics I), courses in risk management and insurance; finance; and computer science.

 University Degree Requirements